Quarteera: Assistance in obtaining political asylum

 Among other things, Quarteera wishes to help people obtain refugee status in Germany because of discrimination based on sexual orientation.
 In particular, Quarteera helps them to find a lawyer and prepare for an interview.
 In September 2013, with the support of Quarteera 26-year-old gay Pavel from Novosibirsk was granted political asylum in Germany.
 This was the first case of a homosexual obtaining Russian political asylum in Germany.

 According to Quarteera, after the adoption of the law banning promotion of homosexuality requests for assistance in seeking political asylum in Germany are received on a daily basis.
 As of November 2013 the organization has assisted only two people, 12 more cases were under consideration.
-However, Quarteera dissuades Russian LGBT from seeking asylum in Germany and ask them to consider other emigration options due to the fact that refugee status in Germany is very difficult to obtain.
+However, Quarteera dissuades Russian LGBTQ from seeking asylum in Germany and ask them to consider other emigration options due to the fact that refugee status in Germany is very difficult to obtain.